pechovic/ProjectFileAnalyzer/README.md

 ```
 Here you are provided with the _container_ variable which is a dictionary indexed by:
 * project guid in case of project reference
 * assembly name in case of regular reference

+Every item in the _container_ dictionary is a type of _Project_ class that has 2 properties:
+* References - a dictionary of projects that are being referenced by this project
+* ReferencedBy - a dictionary of projects that reference this project